classicfoo/noted/README.md

 Users can add notes with a text input field and a save button Notes are saved to local storage so they persist between sessions Users can view all saved notes in a list
-Each note in the list shows the note text and a timestamp of when it was created Users can edit existing notes by clicking on the note in the list, which opens an edit modal The edit modal has a text input field and a save button Users can delete existing notes by clicking on a delete button that appears when they hover over the note in the list
+Each note in the list shows the note text and a timestamp of when it was created is hidden Users can edit existing notes by clicking on the note in the list, which opens an edit modal The edit modal has a text input field and a save button Users can delete existing notes by clicking on a delete button that appears when they hover over the note in the list